OSInside/kiwi-stackbuild-plugin/doc/source/commands/system_stackbuild.rst

 DESCRIPTION
 -----------

-This is [KIWI](https://osinside.github.io/kiwi/) plugin that allows to store and reuse KIWI built root-trees as OCI containers.
+This [KIWI](https://osinside.github.io/kiwi/) plugin allows to store and reuse KIWI built root-trees as OCI containers.
 The idea is using OCI images as portable format to store and distribute a root-tree, so they can be pushed and pulled from OCI registries.